 James Monroe (1758-1831) by Gilbert Stuart

 During her husband’s 2nd term Mrs. Monroe’s always delicate health failed rapidly, & her public appearances became more rare.
-She preferred to spend as much time as possible at Oak Hill, their country home in Loudoun County, Va., some twenty miles from the capital, where she was joined by Monroe upon his retirement in 1825.
+She preferred to spend as much time as possible at Oak Hill, their country home in Loudoun County, Va., some 20 miles from the capital, where she was joined by Monroe upon his retirement in 1825.
 She died at Oak Hill in 1830 & was buried there.
 Of her death the aged ex-President wrote to James Brown, “After having lived with the partner of your life, in so many vicissitudes…& afforded to each other comforts which no other person on earth could do…to have her snatched from me…is an affliction which none but those who feel it, can justly estimate” (Dec.
 9, 1830), John Deposit, University of Virginia Library).
-According to the family, Monroe burned 40 years' worth of their intimate correspondence.
+According to the family, Monroe burned 40 years' worth of their correspondence.